 VMI alumni continue to serve their nation with 266 having achieved the rank of General or Flag officer in the Armed Forces of the United States and several foreign countries, most notably Thailand and the Republic of China.
-During World Wars I and II, the Korean War, and the Vietnam War, over 300 alumni gave the ultimate sacrifice in service to their country, and two alumni were killed during Operation Desert Storm.
-Two VMI alumni were among those killed on September 11, 2001 in the terrorist attacks on America and 14 alumni have been killed in Iraq and Afghanistan.
+During World Wars I and II, the Korean War, the Vietnam War, the Gulf War, and the wars in Iraq and Afghanistan more than 300 alumni made the ultimate sacrifice in service to their country.